Exa-Networks/exabgp/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests.
 We accept pull requests but may request some changes before we pull them.

-The latest code is available directly on master.
+The latest code is available directly on the main branch.

 We will review all code changes sent via Pull Requests and welcome them.
 There is no strong convention for git commits due to the low number of external contributions.

 To contribute:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, please consider adding tests.
 3. Ensure the test suite passes.
 You can run it locally (see below)
 4. If you've changed APIs, please update the documentation.